Altinn/app-frontend-react/src/app-components/readme.md

 1. Receive and display data in the form of props.
 2. Report data changes in a callback.
-3. Report if the input is valid or not.
+3. Receive and display the validity of the data.

 These components will form the basis of our future component library, and will enable refactoring of the frontend app.